-Due to the violence incidents arising from the political instability and political causes in the Central African Republic in late 2013; thousands of people lost their lives and hundreds of thousands were forced to migrate to neighbouring countries such as Cameroon, Congo, DC, Congo and Chad.
+Due to the violence incidents arising from the political instability and political causes in the Central African Republic in late 2013, thousands of people lost their lives and hundreds of thousands were forced to migrate to neighboring countries such as Cameroon, DR Congo, Congo and Chad.

-Within the scope of the Central African Crisis, with the project of Shifa Clinic in the PK5 region of Bangui where Muslims live intensively, Yeryüzü Doktorları have offered primary health services and aimed to cover the food needs of the region with Ramadan and Sacrifice organizations.
+Within the period of Central African crisis, Yeryüzü Doktorları has provided primary healthcare services by the project of Shifa Clinic in PK5 district, and also aimed to cover the lack of food with Qurbani and Ramadan organizations.

 What can you do?

-With little donations, you can lead to great changes in the lives of people you don’t know at all.
-Because all the support to date have been made with the strength we gained from your goodness.
+With little donations, you can lead to huge differences in the lives of people you have never known.
+Keep in mind that all the support until now have been provided with the strength coming from your goodness.